 The Winter Hexagon, also known as the Winter Circle, is a prominent winter asterism formed by seven stars prominent in the winter sky.
 These are Rigel in Orion, Aldebaran in Taurus, Capella in Auriga, Castor and Pollux in Gemini, Procyon in Canis Minor, and Sirius in Canis Major constellation.
 Sirius and Procyon are also part … [Read more…]

 The Coalsack Nebula is one of the best known dark nebulae in the sky, along with the nearby Dark Doodad Nebula and the Horsehead Nebula.
 The Coalsack is located in the southern constellation Crux and overlaps into the neighbouring constellations Musca and Centaurus.
-The dark cloud of cold gas and dust lies at a distance … [Read more…]
+The dark cloud of cold gas and dust lies at a distance of … [Read more…]

 Orion’s Belt is one of the most familiar asterisms in the night sky, along with the Big Dipper and the Southern Cross.
 It is formed by three massive, bright stars located in our galaxy, in the direction of the constellation Orion, the Hunter: Alnilam, Alnitak and Mintaka.
 Two of the three stars are supergiants.